matplotlib/matplotlib/doc/mpl_toolkits/index.rst

    axes_grid1/index

-The matplotlib :ref:`AxesGrid <toolkit_axesgrid1-index>` toolkit is a collection of helper classes to ease displaying multiple images in matplotlib.
-The AxesGrid toolkit is distributed with matplotlib source.
+The matplotlib :ref:`AxesGrid1 <toolkit_axesgrid1-index>` toolkit is a collection of helper classes to ease displaying multiple images in matplotlib.